 • Receive personal data, which you have provided to us, in a structured, commonly used and machine readable format.
 You also have the right to require us to transfer this personal data to another organisation, at your request;

-• Object to our processing of personal data held by us about you (including for the purposes of sending marketing materials to you); and
+• Object to our processing of personal information held by us about you where we are relying on a legitimate interest as the legal basis for the particular use;

-For further information on each of those rights, including the circumstances in which they apply, see the Guidance from the UK Information Commissioner’s Office (ICO) on individuals rights under the General Data Protection Regulation.
+For further information on each of those rights, including the circumstances in which they apply, please refer to the guidance and resources available on the Information Commissioner’s Office website.

 If you would like to exercise any of those rights, please contact, our Data Protection Officer, using the details below: